Skip to main content

 The Department of Justice has stated that: “The Government has established a cross-sector Working Group to study and consider the recommendations of the Report, comprising members representing stakeholders in the private sector, the relevant Government bureaux and departments, the two legal professional bodies and the Consumer Council, and a representative from the Judiciary whose role is confined to providing input to the deliberations from the perspective of interface with court operations.

-Thirty one meetings of the Working Group were held between 2013 and 2020.
-In addition, a sub-committee of the Working Group (Sub-Committee) was formed to assist the Working Group on technical issues that might arise during its deliberations of the subject matter.
+Thirty two meetings of the Working Group were held between 2013 and 2024.
+In addition, a sub-committee of the Working Group (Sub-Committee’) was formed to assist the Working Group on technical issues that might arise during its deliberations of the subject matter.
 The Sub-Committee has held thirty-three meetings between 2014 and 2019.

 On 31 December 2020, the Working Group, acting through its secretariat at the Department of Justice, announced that it intended to commission a consultancy study on the (potential and likely) economic and other related impacts on Hong Kong if a class action regime, starting with a pilot scheme restricted to consumer class actions only, is to be introduced.
 The consultancy contract was awarded to PricewaterhouseCoopers Advisory Services Limited (‘Consultant’) on 26 August 2021.
 The Consultant will submit its findings and its recommendations for the Government to consider and to map out the way forward.”